George9897/CSC207TeamProject/Phase2/README.md

 # Markdown

+## setUp: 1.
+We found that NEXUS 5X is the best performance virtual devise for our project.
+          2. In build.gradle file, we put Mockito in for testing purposes.
+                The following code is what we put in the build.gradle file. repositories { jcenter() }
+                dependencies { testCompile "org.mockito:mockito-core:2.+" }
-## setUp: please tap Run 'app' to run this project.
+          3. Please tap Run 'app' to run this project.

 ## Game page for SlidingTile
     This page is the main game page for SlidingTile game.
 We will have the Tiles' map in the middle